Bioconductor/BBS/Doc/BigSur-arm64-builds.md

 target `arm64-apple-darwin20.1.0`).

-Note that the number of reverse dependencies (rev deps) reported in the table below for a package includes its direct and indirect deps.
+Note that the number of reverse dependencies (rev deps) reported in the table below for a package includes its direct and indirect reverse deps.

 Table last updated on Jan 25, 2021.